tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

     $ which ls
     /bin/ls

-We can run the ``ls`` program using this full path, for example to view the content of the root directory again.
+We can run the ``ls`` program using this absolute path, for example to view the content of the root directory again.

 .. code-block:: none